econia-labs/emojicoin-dot-fun/CONTRIBUTING.md

 1. Inlining `SHALL` only be used for functions that pass up a reference to a borrow out of global storage.

-### Optimization

-1. Function call paths `SHALL` be analyzed to minimize bytecode instructions in key operations of placing/cancelling limit orders, and swapping.

 ## Style

 ### General